Karitham/WaifuBot/README.md

 ## Setup

-Rename `configExample.yml` to `config.yml` and change the values according to your needs
+Rename `configExample.toml` to `config.toml` and change the values according to your needs

 ## Run